Xalph555/SeanLeeA3/!README.txt

 	- Bats -> Colony of Corrupted Rats (CCRats)

-How to win: (must fulfil both conditions)
+How to win: (must fulfil both conditions - this is also stated in the second paragraph of the 'How To Play' screen)
 	- Kill the Arigamo with your Crossbow by shooting it
 	- Retrieve the Fuhai Gem from the dead Arigamo (ensure it does not get taken by a roaming opponent before you)